nairvishnu18/Credit-Management/README.md

 # Credit-Management
-This is a simple credit management webiste made for an internship task pupose for The Sparks Foundation.
+This is a simple credit management webiste made for an internship task for The Sparks Foundation.